 - Remind the students that a prefix is a common group of letters at the beginning of a word that has a unique meaning.

 - Using an analogy of each pair of words (bicycle/bimonthly and deform/deplete) show the students how you can leverage what you know about one word, identify the meaning of the prefix, and use knowledge of the prefix to determine the meaning of the second word. ("For example: Bicycle is like bimonthly.
 I know that a bicycle has two wheels.
 Bi- means two.
 If I look at the word bimonthly, I see the prefix bi-.
 I also see the word month.
-Since I know that bi means two and I know that a month is one of four time periods in a year, I can figure out that bimonthly probably means two times in a month.")
+Since I know that bi means two and I know that a month is one of twelve time periods in a year, I can figure out that bimonthly probably means two times in a month.")

 Guided Practice(10 minutes)